 Sales commissions directly related to obtaining new contracts with customers qualify for capitalization.
 These capitalized costs are amortized to expense ratably over the term of the contracts.
-At September 30, 2019, the net capitalized costs to obtain contracts was \$1.7 million, which is included in other assets on the condensed consolidated balance sheet.
-Amortization expense was not significant and there were no impairment losses recognized related to these contract costs in the first nine months of 2019.
+At September 30, 2020, net capitalized costs to obtain contracts was included in other assets on the condensed consolidated balance sheet.
+The capitalized amount at September 30, 2020 and amortization expense in the first nine months of 2020 were not significant.